-The MIRIS Consortium will be starting its fourth cohort in May of 2014.
+The MIRIS Consortium will be starting its next cohort in May of 2015.
 GRCC will be accepting applications for five new students.
+You must be a Registered Radiologic Technologist, Registered Radiation Therapist or Registered Nuclear medicine Technologist to apply for the MRI program.
 Please refer to the MRI Application Process for more information.

 Michigan Radiologic and Imaging Science Consortium